Adawan: History

-In the late 19th-century, Adwan was a medium-sized village in territory formerly occupied by the Bedouin Adwan tribe.
+In the late 19th-century, Adawan was a medium-sized village inhabited by the Bedouin Adawan tribe.
 Its buildings, which included around 40 huts and a few ancient ruins, were mostly built of stone and mud.
 The village had a population of about 140.

-Syrian Civil War
+Civil war

-On 9 August 2022, an Iraqi commander of the Islamic State by the name of 'Abo Salim Al-Iraqi' blew himself up after he was besieged by Syrian military forces in the village.
+On 9 August 2022, an Iraqi commander of the Islamic State by the name of 'Abu Salim al-Iraqi' blew himself up after he was besieged by Syrian military forces in the village.